Gordonby/aksworkshop/_entries/02-07 challenge4.md

 kubectl apply -f captureorder-hpa.yaml
 ```

-> **Important** For the Horizontal Pod Autoscaler to work, you **MUST** remove the explicit `replicas: 2` count from your `captureorder` deployment and redeploy it and your pods must define resource requests and resource limits.
+> **Important** For the Horizontal Pod Autoscaler to work, you **MUST** define requests and limits in the Capture Order API's deployment.
 {% endcollapsible %}

 #### Run a load test again after applying Horizontal Pod Autoscaler

+**Task Hints**
+* Delete your load test container instance (`az container delete`) and re-create it to run another test, with the same parameters as before
+* Watch the behavior of the HPA with `kubectl get hpa` and use `kubectl get pod` to see the new captureorder pods start, when auto-scaling triggers more replicas
+* Observe the change in load test results

 {% collapsible %}

 If you didn't delete the load testing Azure Container Instance, delete it now